 The effects of the 2005 bankruptcy overhaul

 New York residents who are in the process of bankruptcy may be facing the negative effects of a 2005 overhaul of the bankruptcy system, according to the American Bankruptcy Institute.
-Two panelists in an ABI webinar report that the Bankruptcy Abuse Prevention and Consumer Protection Act actually created more difficulties for honest consumers.
+Two panelists in an ABI webinar reported that the Bankruptcy Abuse Prevention and Consumer Protection Act actually created more difficulties for honest consumers.
 Another, however, argued that the act has succeeded in meeting its goal of reducing the increasing number of bankruptcies.

 The BAPCPA was created to reduce abuse of the bankruptcy system, but some experts claim that it has been ineffective.
 While the act was intended to prevent fraudulent bankruptcies, one professor of law from the University of Maine School of Law asserted that there is no evidence of widespread bankruptcy abuse among consumers.
 She argued that reductions in consumer filings are due to factors other than the BAPCPA.